Identify hotspots in your code

 - Identifying features at risk can help assess feature release readiness.

-Here are some examples for using the risk indication:
+Examples for using the risk indication

 Select the failed test run and open the Commits tab on the right.

 If a related commit is marked as risky , check whether it is the cause of the failure.